christianausb/controlAlgorithms/examples/pendulum_finder/README.md

 https://user-images.githubusercontent.com/4620523/223825323-2aa7c9f7-8d85-4b3c-aae0-8115737d95b7.mp4

-The ML-algorithm in this experiment takes a video recoding of pendulum-like physical system and estimates motion trajectory including position and velocity estimates.
+The ML-algorithm in this experiment takes a video recoding of pendulum-like physical system and estimates a motion trajectory including position and velocity estimates.
 Herein, the algorithm does not require a calibration step or other (manual) measures.
 Instead, it uses a deep convolutional autoencoder, a physical model of a general pendulum in form of an ordinary differential equation (ODE), and a state and parameter estimation approach.
 While training this physics-informed model on the input recording, the model learns the state trajectory and, further, the parameters of the pendulum ODE.

+This set-up was inspired by https://youtu.be/WHhDgxkiR9c [1].

 ## Architecture